joshuadeguzman/flutter-architecture-examples/README.md

 # Flutter Architecture Examples

-An opinionated architecture collection when building Flutter Apps.
+A collection of opionionated project architectures for Flutter apps.

 ## Overview